 "The VA experienced higher costs and tied up resources for 1:1 sitting that could have been utilized more efficiently to better serve the VA residents," said Michael Adamcik, Project Manager.

 Carlos Lopez, Veterans Affairs Caregiver Program Coordinator, noticed that despite having a 1:1 hospital sitter program in place, patient falls had increased.
 That's when Bedford VA Medical Center realized they needed an alternative to a 1:1 hospital sitter program.

 Lopez then connected with the Wachter Healthcare Solutions team for reliable remote patient monitoring technology.

 "Carlos was the acting Patient Safety Manager at the time and he noticed an increase in patient falls and falls with major injury," said Ashley Kuruvilla, MSN, APRN, FNP-C, NOVA Business Development Manager.
 "He then worked to implement NOVA as a way to improve in these areas to reduce patient falls."

-The Bedford VA Medical Center is using the NOVA MCA 30L mobile carts to monitor patients remotely.
+The Bedford VA Medical Center is using the NOVA MCA30 mobile carts to monitor patients remotely.
 These carts allow for continuous monitoring of patients, decreases the use and cost of hospital sitters, and improves safety of their patients during their hospital stay.